What is osteonecrosis?

 Is there a test for osteonecrosis?

-There is no single test for osteonecrosis.
-If your doctor suspects you have osteonecrosis, he or she will take your medical history and do a physical exam.
+If your doctor suspects you have osteonecrosis, he or she may take your medical history and do a physical exam.

-Your doctor may also order one or more tests to see which bones are affected and to view the bone or joint damage:
+Your doctor may also order the following imaging tests to see which bones are affected and to view the bone or joint damage:

 - Magnetic resonance imaging (MRI).